Conguillío National Park: The Sierra Nevada volcano

-Laima Volcano
+Llaima Volcano

 Geologic characteristics of Llaima volcano

-Llaima volcano was formed during the Quaternary, on lava and granites located throughout the faults system of longitudinal North – South.
-It is composed of mixed volcano and shield, with a boiler covered with forty accidental dreg cones and presents a secondary chimney to 9.514,44 feet above the sea level.
+The Llaima volcano was formed during the Quaternary, on lava and granites located throughout the faults system of longitudinal North – South.
+It is composed of mixed volcano and shield, with a boiler covered with forty accidental dreg cones and consists of two summits; the higher one is 3125 m high, and the lower one (Pichillaima) is about 2920 m high, and is significantly less prominent than the higher northern summit.
 The slope of this volcano is moderate.
-It is active from the Superior Pleistocene and their products are mainly pyroclastic lava and andesítico-basaltic.
+It is active from the Superior Pleistocene, and their products are mainly pyroclastic lava and andesítico-basaltic.
 It has an extensive history of violent eruptions of Vulcan and bizarre type that have left remainders of fifty meters of fine sand and volcanic capes very well specified and dregs basaltic lava.
-Also it presents sulfated smoker around the crater.
+Also, it presents sulfated smoker around the crater.
 About of the eruptions there is registry of around 37 eruptions counting of 1852, of which those of 1927 and 1957 were the most violent.
 This record transforms it into one of the most active volcanoes of Chile.